Nisrine Dinar

+Career

 Dinar was the gold medalist at the 2010 African Championships in Athletics.
 She is a three-time runner-up at that competition.
 Similarly she was winner at the 2011 Pan Arab Games, having been runner-up in 2004 and 2007, and took two gold and three silver medals at the Arab Athletics Championships.
 In regional competitions, Dinar has often finished behind Tunisians Syrine Balti and Leila Ben Youssef.

 She has represented Africa twice at the IAAF Continental Cup.
 She competed in pole vaulting from a young age, winning the 2003 African Junior Athletics Championships at age fifteen and the 2004 Arab Youth Athletics Championships at age sixteen.
 She won the first ever Moroccan national title in women's pole vault in 2003.